flexer89/ecommerce-app/README.md

 - **POST** Add to cart `carts/add`
 - **DELETE** Delete a cart `carts/delete`

+## Payments service
+- GET Health Status `payments/health`
+- ...

-### Run as a standalone service
+# Run as a standalone service
 To run the service as a standalone service, you need to run the following command:
 ```
-cd services/carts
+cd services/{SERVICE_NAME}
 docker compose up
 ```
-Make sure that you have installed all the required dependencies and have free port 5040.
+Make sure that you have installed all the required dependencies and have a proper port available.

 To stop the service, you need to run the following command:
 ```